getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/ionic.md

   content=__alert_content
 %}

-To setup Sentry in your codebase add this to your `app.module.ts`:
+To setup Sentry in your codebase, add this to your `app.module.ts`:

 ```javascript
 import * as Sentry from 'sentry-cordova';